Why Do You Need a Pay Stub? Beginner’s Guide

 Common Mistakes Employees Make

-- Ignoring deductions: Not reviewing insurance or tax deductions for accuracy
+- Not reviewing deductions for accuracy

-- Confusing gross and net pay: Mistaking total earnings for take-home pay
+- Confusing gross and net pay

 Best Practices for Managing Pay Stubs

-- Download and store digital copies securely
+- Store digital copies securely in the cloud

-- Review every stub for correct deductions and contributions
+- Review every stub for correct deductions

 - Shred paper stubs to protect sensitive information